Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 Quick Overview

-• Can improve skin texture in stretch marks.
+• Can improve skin texture with stretch marks.

 • Stimulates collagen and elastin.